 UK & IRELAND’S LEADING CHEFS JOIN S.PELLEGRINO IN SEARCH OF THE WORLD’S BEST YOUNG CHEF

-Four of the UK & Ireland’s leading chefs, Clare Smyth MBE, Atul Kochhar, Daniel Doherty and Oliver Dunne – who hold five Michelin stars between them – are joining forces with S.Pellegrino in a global search to find the world’s best young chef.
+Four of the UK & Ireland’s leading Michelin starred chefs, Angela Hartnett MBE, Alyn Williams, Phil Howard and Mickael Viljanen are joining forces with S.Pellegrino in a global search to find the world’s best young chef.

-As part of the S.Pellegrino Young Chef 2015 competition, the panel of four will be tasked with judging the top ten UK & Ireland young chef semi-finalists, selecting one outstanding individual to represent both territories in the global final in Milan.
+As part of the S.Pellegrino Young Chef 2018 competition, the panel of four will be tasked with judging the top ten UK & Ireland young chef semi-finalists, selecting one outstanding individual to represent both territories in the global final in Milan next year.

 The 10 UK & Ireland semi-finalists will have to prepare and cook their very own signature dish for the Jury in an exciting cook-off event, which will then be critiqued across five areas including ingredients, skill, genius, beauty and message.

 This stellar line up of top chefs taking a seat on the jury will ensure that the UK & Ireland puts forward their very best young chef to Milan, making their mark internationally by competing on a global scale.
-The winner of the UK & Ireland round will be accompanied by Clare Smyth to compete in the inaugural title of S.Pellegrino Young Chef 2015 in Milan, June 2015.
+The winner of the UK & Ireland round will be accompanied by Angela Hartnett to compete in the inaugural title of S.Pellegrino Young Chef 2018 in Milan, June 2018.

 All four of the selected judges have incredible gastronomic success stories.
 They have opened and transformed top restaurants across London and Dublin, leaving their mark across the world.

-Clare Smyth MBE says, “This global S.Pellegrino initiative is one that has gained my full support.
-Gastronomic competitions like this allow the next generation of Michelin starred chefs to make their mark on the restaurant world and give them a chance to get noticed on a global platform.
-It is a once-in-a-lifetime opportunity to perfect their skills and cook for some of the world’s best.”
+Angela Hartnett MBE says, “This global S.Pellegrino initiative is one that I couldn’t be happier to support.
+Gastronomic competitions like this allow the next generation of Michelin starred chefs to make themselves known on a global platform and I am excited at this opportunity to help them do so.
+It is a once-in-a-lifetime experience for the ambitious young chefs to develop their skill set and for us as a judging panel to inspire them.”